iamthetonyb/kingcro-agentic-builder/kingcro_agent_builder/README.md

 This repo is a **minimal, self‑hostable scaffold** for a voice/chat agent‑builder.
-It lets a non‑technical client _interview_ an assistant and automatically stores the collected requirements (as JSON) then hands them off to an automation engine (n8n) which can chain tools, generate prompt mind‑maps, draft workflow JSON for Tixae / Ultravox, and finally persist everything to Supabase/Postgres.
+It lets a non‑technical client _interview_ an assistant and automatically stores the collected requirements (as JSON) then hands them off to an automation engine (n8n) which can chain tools, generate prompt mind‑maps, draft workflow JSON for n8n, & finally persist everything to Supabase/Postgres.

 **Highlights**